intel/intel-extension-for-tensorflow/docs/guide/advanced_auto_mixed_precision.md

 `export ITEX_AUTO_MIXED_PRECISION_LOG_PATH="/my/path/"`

-It will trigger Intel® Extension for TensorFlow* to save the post optimized graph and detailed convert log to local folder.
+It will trigger Intel® Extension for TensorFlow* to save the post optimization graph and detailed conversion log to a local folder.

 Use this to check the structure of the final graph to learn the mixed precision status.
 It also helps to know the rules to convert operations from FP32 to BF16.